Contact Information

 Professors Rosalyn LaPier (Blackfeet/Métis) & David R.M.
 Beck have researched and written award-winning history of Native American and Indigenous peoples of Chicago for over a decade.
 Below are some of their individual and co-produced publications -- they are great resources for community, parents, teachers & scholars:

 UnFair Labor?
 American Indians and the 1893 World’s Columbian Exposition in Chicago. by David R.M.
 Beck.
 Lincoln: University of Nebraska Press, 2019.
-Available as an e-book.
-Scheduled for paperback in 2023
+Available as an e-book & paperback.
+(David is the sole author).

 City Indian: Native American Activism in Chicago, 1893-1934, by Rosalyn LaPier & David R.M.
 Beck, University of Nebraska Press, 2015.
 Available as an e-book & paperback.
 Winner of the Robert G. Athearn Book Award, Western History Association.